 Here is how we do it.

-“Our approach is simple,” says Reino, Product Designer at Dealum, “the goal is that the user must always understand where they are and what they can do there.”
+“Our approach is simple,” says Reino, Product Designer at Dealum, “the user must always understand where they are and what they can do there.”

 The rule may sound simple, but it takes a lot of effort to produce a user-friendly design.
 In addition to constantly including customer feedback and analysing the user behaviour to detect the usability issues, we also focus on the proven design principles, such as the oldie but goodie Xerox Star design case.